The name of Walnut Grove is synonymous with the "Little House On The Prairie" TV…

 There is a lot to see so it is worth planning ahead, especially if you have limited time.
 There is a lot of information on the website and I would recommend looking at the week’s event calendar on the “plan” section of the website, that way you’ll be sure not to miss out on anything you really want to see.

-Unlike most of the country there are no Star Spangled banners on display in accordance with the Colonial times.
+Unlike most of the country, there are no Star-Spangled banners on display in accordance with the Colonial times.
 But, there were plenty of Union Jacks on prominent display.
 Being a family of Brits this did give us a momentary burst of national pride before we returned to our normal level of British nationalistic indifference.
-It is worth noting that British have a different relation with the national banner, which is only really displayed in moments of national glory such as a Royal wedding and national sadness, such as getting knocked out of the football (not soccer) World Cup.
+It is worth noting that the British have a different relationship with the national banner, which is only really displayed in moments of national glory such as a Royal wedding and national sadness, such as getting knocked out of the football (not soccer) World Cup.

-Ongoing displays include folk musical instruments, German toys in America, an exhibition on decorative but useful forged iron objects and outdoor folk art, such as storefront figures and carousal animals.
+Ongoing displays include folk musical instruments, German toys in America, an exhibition on decorative but useful forged iron objects and outdoor folk art, such as storefront figures and carousel animals.

 You will enter DeWitt Wallace Decorative Arts Museum through the Public Hospital of 1773, which features a three-part exhibit on mental illness and the treatment methods used at that time.
 Once inside, you can see some of the fineries enjoyed by people of wealth and influence in the earliest days of America.
 The museum holds one of the largest collections of British ceramic pottery to exist outside of England.
 The decorative arts museum also contains the world’s largest group of furniture from this part of the world.